 That framing signals a sharp turn.
 President Gustavo Petro built his security approach around negotiated ceasefires with armed groups, and his defense minister, Pedro Sánchez, leaves office with several of those talks stalled or suspended.

 The scale of the problem is not in dispute.
-By the count Rio Times has reported, membership of Colombia’s major armed groups more than doubled from around thirteen thousand in 2018 to above twenty-seven thousand by the end of 2025, a near-vertical climb that frames the entire debate.
+By the count Rio Times has reported, membership of Colombia’s major armed groups more than doubled from around thirteen thousand in 2018 to above twenty-seven thousand by the end of 2025.

 Why it matters beyond Colombia